nulab/fluent-plugin-typetalk/README.md

 </match>
 ```

-By default, number of notification you can send within a minute is limited to 5.
+By default, the number of notification you can send within a minute is limited to 10.
 Log lines that exceed this limit will be discarded.
 You can change it with `interval` and `limit` parameters.
 ```
 <match ...>
   type typetalk